Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-experimental.md

 This component requires the `Holiday Creator Features` experiment to be enabled.
 :::

-Runs an event when The Player placed the block.
+Runs an event as the player places the block.

 <CodeHeader></CodeHeader>